 EDUCATION is one of GrassWorks' greatest resources.
 In our continued efforts to bring you, producers and consumers, the most current information on Managed Grazing - please take a moment to browse our site.
 We have many educational pieces (fact sheets, grazing guides and articles/book titles) for you to use in the management of your operation or share with your local agency personnel or policy makers.

-Visit our Calendar of Events often to find out about local pasture walks, demonstrations, workshops or network conferences.
+If you're hosting a grazing event in your area - please send us a copy to place on our Calendar of Events.
+Check back often to find out about local pasture walks, demonstrations, workshops or network conferences.

 Along with the Annual Grazing Conference being GrassWorks' most concentrated and efficient outreach effort, there is also the Board of Directors.
 This group of producers is YOUR voice on what issues are important to you & therefore GrassWorks, Inc. should take a position on.
 Congratulations to the 2014 Board of Directors:

 Left to right: Julie Engel (VP), Jefferson; Kevin Mahalko, Gilman, Wendy Galbraith (Sec.), Aniwa; Dave Johnson (Pres), Arcadia; Dave Vetrano, Bangor; Dave Heidel, Random Lake, Kay Craig (Treasurer), New Holstein; Cheyenne Christiansen, Chetek.
 Missing: Peter Arnold, Edgar; Wally Sadler, Fremont; Dan Olson, Lena and Matt Hartwig, Athens